Machu Picchu Ticket 153 articles

 The trip to Machu Picchu for the first time

-If you’re visiting Machu Picchu for the first time, the best option is to choose the entrance to the classic Machu Picchu circuit.
+If you’re visiting Machu Picchu for the first time, the best option is to choose one of the two tickets to Circuit 2 (Classic Route) of Machu Picchu.

-Includes: the Guardian’s House (where the classic photo is taken), the Temple of the Sun (seen from the top), the Main Temple, the Temple of the 3 Windows, the Sacred Rock, the Water Mirrors, the Sacred Fountains and the agricultural sector (terraces where there are llamas).
+The classic route includes: the Lower Terrace, the Temple of the Sun (seen from the top), the Main Temple, the Temple of the Three Windows, the Sacred Rock, the Water Mirrors, the Sacred Fountains and the agricultural sector (terraces where there are llamas).

 If you’re traveling to Machu Picchu for the first time, it’s also recommended to be accompanied by a professional tour guide.
-Each of the stone structures has legends describing its significance and function.
+Each of the stone structures bears a legend describing its significance and function.
 A guide also provides a clear explanation to better understand the importance of the Inca citadel.

 The tour to Machu Picchu with a professional tour guide through circuit 2 lasts two hours and thirty minutes on average.